cm-jones/libdsc/docs/list.md

 # Singly Linked List

-The singly linked list is a linear data structure in which the elements are not stored at contiguous memory locations.
+A singly linked list is a linear data structure in which the elements are not stored at contiguous memory locations.
 It consists of a sequence of nodes, where each node contains a value and a pointer to the next node in the sequence.

 ## Data Structures